 SOUNZ Contemporary Award

-Applications for the SOUNZ Contemporary Award will open on Friday, 1 May and close on Sunday, 31 May.
-The winner will be announced at the APRA Silver Scrolls Awards on Thursday, 10 September.
+Applications for the award are now open and close on Sunday 31 May.
+The winner will be announced at the APRA Silver Scrolls Awards on Thursday 10 September.

 SOUNZ and Westlake Community Project